gnif/LookingGlass/doc/faq.rst

    position as NVIDIA decided to not provide this as part of the cursor updates.
 2. NvFBC requires administrator level access to enable the interface in the first place.
-(WIP)
-3. DXGI performance can be improved if we have this.
-(WIP)
+3. General capture performance is boosted by taking advantage of high priority scheduling with SYSTEM level privileges.

 NvFBC (NVIDIA Frame Buffer Capture)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~